aaronlifton/fastcrawl/README.md

   the shards, and `--partition-namespace` to keep namespaces like `Talk:` or `Help:` on stable shards.
 - Tune `--remote-batch-size <n>` (default 8) to control how many cross-shard links get buffered before the router sends them; higher values reduce channel wakeups at the cost of slightly delayed enqueues on the destination shard.
+- Enable `--remote-channel-logs` only when debugging channel shutdowns; it reintroduces the verbose “remote shard … closed” logs.

 ## Customizing Crawls